Liskokuningas/databasemysqlexample/README.md

 == 6.
 Wiring the database to the application

 So far we have been doing mostly configurations.
 Now we can start coding.
-First start the application with instructions given above (if you need to refresh your memory more extensively check to chapter `Open the downloaded project in your favorite IDE` in this tutorial).
+First start the application with instructions given above (if you need to refresh your memory more extensively check the chapter `Open the downloaded project in your favorite IDE` in this tutorial).

 NOTE: You can use the command `mvn spring-boot:run` or `run as Application` (mainclass: `com.example.mysql.application.spring.Application` in this example).